kwaldenphd/building-a-ml-model/README.md

 # Lab Notebook Components

 For all of these options, the lab notebook consists of a narrative that documents and describes your experience working through this lab.
-What challenges did you face, and how did you solve them?
-What did you learn about machine learning through this lab?
-How are you thinking about machine learning differently after this lab?
+- What challenges did you face, and how did you solve them?
+- What did you learn about machine learning through this lab?
+- How are you thinking about machine learning differently after this lab?
+- Other comments/questions/observations

 I encourage folks to include code + screenshots as part of that narrative.